Large-time behaviour for coupled systems of Lotka-Volterra-type Fokker-Planck equations: Conclusion

 \section{Conclusion}

 Our analysis establishes a rigorous framework connecting kinetic descriptions of interacting populations with their macroscopic Lotka-Volterra counterparts.
 Through the introduction of Energy-type distances, we demonstrated the dissipative structure of the considered dynamics, which drives exponentially in time the system toward equilibrium.
 Thanks to the obtained bounds we quantified the rate of convergence in suitable homogeneous Sobolev spaces and we also clarified the underlying energy dissipation mechanism governing the dynamics.
-Overall, the proposed approach bridges kinetic modelling with Lotka-Volterra-type dynamics establishing a new perspectives in the derivation of equilibration rates in large interacting systems.
+Overall, the proposed approach bridges kinetic modelling with Lotka-Volterra-type dynamics establishing a new perspectives in the derivation of equilibration rates in large interacting systems. {More generally, we expect that the developed techniques can be fruitfully applied to a vast class of modelling settings. }